orgilbatzaya/Wikipedia-Popularity/project/project.md

 <http://www.dummies.com/programming/r/how-to-remove-rows-with-missing-data-in-r/>

-### Section 3 - Linear Modeling

-#### Create a linear model to estimate historical popularity index by sex, article languages, & domain

-### Question 7

     ##          term  estimate
     ## 1 (Intercept) 20.802384
     ## 2     sexMale  1.553512

+Here we estimated the historical popularity index using the `sex` variable.
+The slope fo the categorical variable `sexMale` is 1.55, suggesting that historical figures who are men have, on average, an increase in their overall popularity index of 1.55 as long as all other variables are held constant.

 The linear model, based on the output, is:

 `(historical_popularity_index) = 20.8(intercept) + 1.55(sexMale)`

-### Question 9

     ## [1] 0.02538845

-Based off of the `glance` code, we found that the R squared for the linear model `m_pop` is 2.54%, which means that 2.54% of the variability of the data can be explained by the linear model.
+We found that the r-squared for the linear model `m_pop` is 2.54%, which suggests that 2.54% of the variability of the data can be explained by the linear model.

-### Question 10

     ##                          term   estimate
     ## 1                 (Intercept) 17.3085615